Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: Introduction

 The Young diagram is a two-dimensional (lattice) object, and it admits an obvious generalization to higher dimensions.
 The analog of Eq.~\eqref{Euler} is known in three (but not higher) dimensions \cite{Andrews,Mac99,Mac16}:

 where $\mathbb{Y}_3(n)$ is the total number of three-dimensional Young diagrams of `volume' $n$.
-This expression via an infinite product was discovered by MacMahon \cite{Mac16} who also found a beautiful formula for the total number $\mathbb{Y}(a,b,c)$ of Young diagrams that fit into an $a\times b\times c$ box \cite{Mac99,Mac16}
+This formula was discovered by MacMahon \cite{Mac16} who also found a beautiful formula for the total number $\mathbb{Y}(a,b,c)$ of Young diagrams that fit into an $a\times b\times c$ box generalizing \eqref{ab-box}:

+Higher-dimensional partitions also appear in physics, e.g., in the context of the infinite-state Potts model \cite{Wu97}.
+Higher-dimensional partitions are still terra incognita.
+For instance, Eqs.~\eqref{Euler} and \eqref{Mac:inf}, as well as \eqref{ab-box} and \eqref{abc-box}, admit natural extensions to higher dimensions, but those formulas are erroneous, and the answers are unknown already in four dimensions.

-The total number $p(n)$ of partitions rapidly grows with $n$, yet for large $n$ partitions are mostly similar, namely their Young diagrams look alike.
-To make this assertion precise one must define the probability measure.
+The total number $p(n)$ of partitions rapidly grows with $n$, yet the Young diagrams look more and more alike in the $n\to\infty$ limit.
+To make this assertion precise, one must define the probability measure.
 The simplest choice is the {\em uniform} probability measure postulating that all $p(n)$ partitions of $n$ are equiprobable.
 The limit shape emerges after rescaling the coordinates

 and taking the $n\to\infty$ limit while keeping $X$ and $Y$ finite.
 The limit shape is given by \cite{Temp}

 The amplitude $\lambda$ in \eqref{uniform} is fixed by the requirement that the area under the curve \eqref{uniform} is equal to $1$ thereby assuring that the area in the original coordinates is equal to $n$.
 There are various derivations \cite{Temp,VK,Martin,Vershik,VY} of the limit shape \eqref{uniform}.
 Most derivations rely on the Euler formula \eqref{Euler}, a few derivations use a variational approach \cite{SS,we}.
 Partitions with different probability measures have been also studied, e.g., the limit shape was determined \cite{VerKer} in the case of the Plancherel measure which naturally arises in the representation theory.